-People with dry or sensitive skin should stay away from harsh exfoliants, which can irritate, leading to further dryness or sensitivity.
-These skin types should only exfoliate once or twice weekly.
-An enzyme is best if you're sensitive, a glycolic acid if you're dry.
-Or use a very gentle physical one with ingredients like bamboo or rice powder.
+People with dry skin or sensitive skin should only exfoliate once or twice weekly.
+These skin types should stay away from harsh exfoliants, which can irritate, leading to further dryness or sensitivity.
+An enzyme is best if you're sensitive, but a glycolic acid is better if you're prone to dry skin.
+If you'd rather use a physical exfoliator, choose one with ingredients like bamboo or rice powder.

 Oily skin types prone to blackheads and breakouts can exfoliate two or three times a week if their skin can tolerate it.
-Atea tree oil face serum or salicylic acid are your preferred ingredients here.
+A tea tree oil face serum or salicylic acid are the preferred ingredients for deep exfoliation.
 If you have oily skin, you may want to incorporate physical exfoliation to deep clean your pores and remove any extra buildup.

-Try scrubs, acids, and enzymes, but stick to exfoliating two to three times per week.
-Look for ingredients like mandelic acid, which is harsh on excess oil but mild enough for drier areas.
+If you have normal skin or combination skin, you can use either physical or chemical exfoliation two to three times a week.
+Try scrubs, acids, and enzymes to find which works best for you, Look for ingredients like mandelic acid, which is harsh on excess oil but mild enough for drier areas.

 Just like the skin on your face, the benefit of exfoliating your body is to break down and remove dead skin cells from the top layer of the skin and unclog pores to reveal fresh, new skin cells for a smoother appearance.
 But you don’t follow the same rules when you’re exfoliating your body.
 The skin on your body is thicker and drier and requires heavier tools.
 Stick to physical exfoliants like sugar, salt, and coffee grinds.
 Try to exfoliate your body at least once every 10 days, but we recommend one to two times a week if you have sensitive skin, and three to four if your chest and back are on the oily side.

-Follow these tips for glowing skin without the damage caused by over-exfoliation.
+Follow these tips for vibrant skin without over-exfoliation damage.

-The general answer to this is two to three times a week.
-Ideally, an acid serum two to three nights a week, plus a weekly exfoliating mask or peel is the exfoliation routine to shoot for.
-Encouraging the top layer of dead skin cells to turnover is the secret to glowing, smooth skin.
-Check with a dermatologist before exfoliating if you have chronic acne, as irritating already inflamed skin can leave behind dark spots.
-You should also hold off on exfoliation if you have any kind of cut or cold sore on your face (it can spread), or if you're sunburned.
-Otherwise, exfoliating your skin is one of the most important things you can do for the overall health and appearance of your complexion.
-And for more onhow to get glowing skin, see our previous post for expert tips.
+Check with a board-certified dermatologist before exfoliating if you have chronic acne, as irritating already inflamed skin can leave behind dark spots.
+You should also hold off on exfoliation if you have any kind of cut or cold sore on your face (it can spread) or if you're sunburned.